ijokarumawak/nifi-reverseproxy/README.md

 This branch has improvements on NiFi side. https://github.com/ijokarumawak/nifi/tree/nifi-4932

+UPDATE: NIFI-4932 has been merged and available since NiFi 1.7.0.

 ## PORTS

 In order to run different setup at the same time, following ports are used to avoid conflicts.